rawidaniel/alx-low_level_programming/0x00-hello_world/README.md

    * A C program that prints the size of various types on the computer it is compiled and run on.
 Warnings are allowed and the program will return 0.
 8. 100-intel
    * Script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+9. 101-quote.c
+   * A C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error without using puts and prinf functions.